 To select individual components hold the SHIFT KEY and click on the components that you want to exported.
 You will see a check-box on the component as well as the component selected in the list on the left-side modal.

 Subscribed Data Feeds and Groups in the Dataflow will not be exported and will need to be recreated as needed post import.

-Use caution when importing a Write Connector to ensure:
+Use caution when importing a Write Connector to avoid:

 2.)
-The target does not contain any data as Ascend will delete anything at the target that doesn't belong to the Write Connector.
+Settings for the Write Connector target does not contain any pre-existing data, as Ascend will delete anything at the target that doesn't belong to the Write Connector.